Washington Redskins name opinion polls: Response to 2016 poll

+Michigan-Berkeley Study 2020

 In 2020, researchers from the University of Michigan and UC Berkeley published a journal article on the results of an empirical study analyzing data from 1,021 Native Americans, twice the size of previous samples.
 It included Native Americans from all 50 states representing 148 tribes.
+69% of participants identified as "Cisgender women; transgender, nonbinary, and genderqueer", with the remaining 31% of the demographics being "Cisgender Men".
+Addressing the problems with the prior telephone polls, it asked questions regarding offensiveness of team names and fan behavior with more than two options, and details to determine the strength of respondents Native identification.

 The researchers found that 49% of self-identified Native Americans found the Washington Redskins name offensive or very offensive, 38% found it not offensive, and 13% were indifferent.
 In addition, for study participants who were heavily engaged in their native or tribal cultures, 67% said they were offended, for young people 60%, and those with tribal affiliations 52%.

 Polls of the general public

 Opinions regarding name change

 While varying somewhat, national opinion polls conducted during the peak of the controversy consistently indicated that a majority of the general public did not advocate a name change.